-$m{\gamma}$ iven the fact that there are hundreds, if not thousands, of commentaries on the Jletters of Paul, one might ask, Why another commentary?
-Most commentaries are theologically or religiously oriented, underscoring features of Paul's letters that might be of use in articulating contemporary denominational Christianity.
+Given the fact that there are hundreds, if not thousands, of commentaries on the letters and pseudo-letters of Paul, one might ask, Why another commentary?
+Most commentaries are theologically or religiously oriented, underscoring features of biblical letters that might be of use in articulating contemporary denominational Christianity.
 Others are linguistically or philologically oriented, based on the belief that written documents can be best understood by literary, aesthetic criteria.
 The distinctive feature of this social-science commentary is that it draws insights from an array of social sciences such as anthropology, social psychology, sociolinguistics, and the like in order to determine the most culturally plausible interpretation of Paul's letters.
 The concerns considered here derive from first-century Eastern Mediterranean social systems, with the various social structures, cultural values, and understandings of what it meant to be a person that existed at that time and place.
-Our concern is to discover what Paul was up to within the social setting of his society by examining the typical Eastern Mediterranean social behaviors witnessed in his letters.
+Our concern is to discover what the Pauline tradition was up to within the social setting of its society by examining the typical Eastern Mediterranean social behaviors witnessed to in his letters.
 What social interactions do the letters evidence?
-What sort of outcomes in his society did Paul expect?
+What sorts of outcomes in this society are expected?